dkk934/Voice-Command-Assistant/README.md

 ```bash
 python voice_command_assistant.py
 ```
+Wait for the assistant to say “SIR what’s your COMMAND…” and then speak your command into the microphone.
+Make sure you have a working internet connection and a clear voice.

+#### Some of the commands that you can use are:

+- “Friday paint” to open Paint application.
+- “Friday shutdown” to shutdown the system.
+- “Friday rest” to stop the assistant.

+You can also use other commands that are not predefined, such as opening a website or a file.
+The assistant will try to execute them using the os module.

 ## Help
 If you encounter any problems or issues, feel free to open an issue on this GitHub repository.